HelixVita/FelixVita-Proxyshop-Plugins/README.md

 #### The `custom_collector_string` option
-Applies collector's info to the set layer, in a user-defined format, using a mix of variables and free text.
+The `custom_collector_string` option applies collector's info to the set layer, in a user-defined format, using a mix of variables and free text.
 The variables are
 ```
 <PrintYear>
 <Set>